expandev-ai-dev01/1724/frontend/README.md

 # NoteBox

-Quick notes application built with React, TypeScript, and TailwindCSS.
+Lightweight app for quick notes with search and tag categorization.

 ## Features

 - Create quick notes with title and content
 - Search and categorize notes with tags
-- Clean and minimal interface
+- Clean and intuitive interface

 ## Tech Stack